aedenj/apache-flink-kotlin-starter/README.md

 ```

 and this will result in a job cluster running two task managers with three slots each and a default parallelism of six.
 In order to stop the job run `make flink-stop`

+*Note: The number of task managers is limited to 5.*

 ### Observing the Job in Action